retry2z/Babyphone-backend/README.md

 ## Endpoints

 Product:
- |  GET: '/api/room/' - fetching all room list.
+ |  GET: '/api/room/' - fetching all available rooms list.
  |  GET: '/api/room/:id' - fetching a room detail information about a room.
  |  POST: '/api/room/' - creating a new room.
  |  PATCH: '/api/room/:id' - modify the information about a owned room.
  |  DELETE: '/api/room/:id' - delete the record about a owned room.
- |  GET: '/api/room/:id/join' - creating a new room.
+ |  GET: '/api/room/:id/join' - join a room.
- |  GET: '/api/room/:id/leave' - creating a new room.
+ |  GET: '/api/room/:id/leave' - leave a room.

 Authentication: